 In addition to Goorjian's winning performance here, Amerikatsi is gifted with a tremendous ensemble cast.
 Hovik Keuchkerian makes us understand Charlie's sympathy for him as Tigran while Mikhail Trukhin admirably handles the difficult task of allowing us to rather hate him for the way he's treated Charlie without diminishing the believability of his relationship with Sona.
 Speaking of Sona, Nelli Uvarova absolutely soars with limited but memorable screen time.

 Lensing by Ghasem Ebrahimian is impeccable and Andranik Berberyan's original score is somehow both melancholy and spirited as it captures the various rhythms of Goorjian's wonderful storytelling.

 Amerikatsi lives into its essential value that freedom is a state of mind, a fact driven home in the film's final moments that I'll confess brought me to tears.

-Continuing on its festival journey, this beautiful gem of a film is one to see if you get the chance.
+Continuing on its festival journey, this beautiful gem of a film is set for its Indiana premiere at the 2023 Heartland International Film Festival.
 Weaving together realism, fantasy, history, and nostalgia into truly compelling storytelling about a culture not always understood, Amerikatsi will linger in your heart and mind long after the closing credits have rolled.